 COLLEGE – Four-year standout at Hofstra, appearing in 40 career games with 37 starts and posting 182 catches for 2,834 yards with 22 touchdowns…All-Atlantic 10 as a redshirt senior after hauling in career-high 70 receptions for 975 yards (13.9 avg.) and nine TDs…Sidelined in 2004 while recovering from shoulder injury…As a junior in 2003, led team with 51 receptions for 910 yards (17.8 avg.) and seven TDs…As a sophomore 2002, recorded 47 grabs for 614 yards and three TDs… Posted 14 catches for 335 yards (23.9 avg.) and three TDs as a freshman in 2001…Graduated with a bachelor’s degree in interdisciplinary studies.

-New Orleans Saints quarterback Drew Brees hits wide receiver Marques Colston from five yards out for a fourth-quarter touchdown against the St. Louis Rams in Week 15.
+New Orleans Saints QB Drew Brees hits receiver Marques Colston from five yards out for a fourth-quarter touchdown against the St. Louis Rams in Week 15.